wp-plugins/wordpress-bootstrap-css/readme.txt

 * Provide better upgrade support for customized Variable.less files.
 Currently if you've customized your Variables.less file manually you'll need to back it up before you upgrade your Bootstrap plugin.
 * Allow user to toggle include method for libraries.

+= 2.3.1-2 =
+* ADDED: The option to enqueue the CSS styles using the WordPress styles enqueue option.
+There's no guarantee that this will add the files so that they're first CSS, so not recommended.
+* CHANGED: Vastly simplified the logic for CSS files being included so it's a little easier to maintain.
+* CHANGED: references to Worpit are now iControlWP.

 = 2.3.1-1 =
 * FIX: CDNJS changed their path for their Bootstrap Javscript files since versin 2.3.0 so the code now reflects this.